visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    for child in xrayout.children():
       print(child.name(), child.node())

-Children are not always named.
+In general, children are not always named.
+For our purposes with the X Ray Image Query, they always will be.
 A node can behave like a python dictionary or a python list; for the latter, index access is possible.

 **2. Accessing the** :ref:`Basic_Mesh_Output` **data**.